Jaden Smith Dumps Girlfriend Sarah Snyder After Two Years Together…But Why?

 In fact, this time around it appears that Jaden is even talking about his relationship (or former relationship) semi-publicly, or at least with his inner circle.
 According to BET, as source close to the famous couple claims that their relationship has been a bit rocky for months now.
 Jaden began raising serious eyebrows when he showed up at Paris Fashion Week solo; checking out fashion shows as a couple was reportedly one of the pair’s favorite pastimes.

 Now everyone who was wondering why is getting their answer, and despite the drama that permeated their coupling, that reason is incredibly common and mundane.
-According to an US Weekly source, Jaden called it quits because he and his girl Sarah Snyder had “started growing apart.”
+According to an Us Weekly source, Jaden called it quits because he and his girl Sarah Snyder had “started growing apart.”

 “They had been on the rocks for a while … and stopped having shared interests.”